Inist-CNRS/ezmaster/README.md

   - ezmaster backoffice is available on a new port: 35268
   - ezmaster backoffice api is now splitted on a dedicated port: 35269
   - webdav access is still available but on a new port: 35270
+  - docker and docker-compose need to be upgraded to docker >= 17.09.0 and docker-compose >= 1.17.0
 - Migration guide
+  - upgrade the host to docker >= 17.09.0 and docker-compose >= 1.17.0
   - Stop ...
 Start ...
 Do that ...
 Do that ...

 ### ezmaster 3.8.0